Spoilers For ‘General Hospital’: Lucas Is Fed-Up, Brad Is Heartbroken, & Julian’s Scheme Is Exposed

 New General Hospital spoilers reveal that things are going to go from bad to worse for Brad Cooper in the coming week.
-During Friday’s episode, his father-in-law Julian Jerome set him up to receive a risque picture all in an effort to turn Brad’s husband Lucas Jones against his husband.
+During Friday’s episode, his father-in-law, Julian Jerome, set him up to receive a risque picture, all in an effort to turn his husband, Lucas Jones, against him.
 It worked, but there is a lot more to come before the dust settles on this front.

 Julian has been laying the groundwork to cause strife between Lucas and Brad for a week or two now, hoping to push Brad away from his son over this Jonah/Wiley situation.
 Brad pushed Julian too far, and he will soon come to realize what a mistake he made.